Wijaya Putra School

 Wijaya Putra School (commonly known as Wijaya Putra or simply WP) is an independent school in Surabaya.
 This school consists of three schools, they are Junior High School, Senior High School, and Vocational High School.
 This school was established in 1994.

-The high school is well-known for its cheerleading and research club which often participated and becam winners of national competitions.
+The high school is well-known for its cheerleading and research club which often participated and became winners of national competitions.